 While the health benefits are clear, the upfront costs associated with swapping fossil-fueled appliances with all-electric alternatives — mainly in existing buildings — is significant and often out of reach for low-income families and people of color.
 These families consistently carry a high energy burden because of typically poor energy performance in affordable housing that drives up energy bills.
 Jurisdictions calling for electrification need to be working toward an equal playing field through these policies, not worsen the burden on vulnerable populations.

-The next blog, in this three-part series, will dive deeper into the issues surrounding electrification and affordability, including some of the options jurisdictions have to address the upfront costs associated with this transition.
+In a later blog we will dive deeper into the issues surrounding electrification and affordability, including some of the options jurisdictions have to address the upfront costs associated with this transition.

 by Maurissa Brown, NBI RAY Clean Energy Diversity Fellow